HaozhiQi/hora/docs/dev.md

 In this documentation, we provide explanations to the code structure and starting point for your customized usage.

-(This document is still under active polishing and construction, ping me in discord if you need help or want to contribute).

 ## File Structure

 ```